How to cross stitch on clothes and tote bags

 Adding cross stitch on clothes is a popular way to freshen up your wardrobe or create on-trend statement pieces to wear and be the envy of all your friends!
 If you’ve found the perfect pattern you’d like to cross stitch on clothes or other textile items, or looking for inspiration to try it for the first time, then we have the ultimate guide to getting started.

-Whilst cross stitch is traditionally worked on evenly woven fabrics, such as aida or evenweave, did you know you can actually cross stitch on any type of fabric with the right knowhow?
-This opens up a host of possibilities to cross stitch on t-shirts, jeans, skirts, jackets, bags and a whole lot more – you just need a method of gridding the fabric to create the evenly spaced holes you find on the usual cross stitch fabrics.
+While cross stitch is traditionally worked on evenly woven fabrics, such as aida or evenweave, you can actually cross stitch on any type of fabric with the right know-how.
+This opens up a host of possibilities to cross stitch on t-shirts, jeans, skirts, jackets, bags and a whole lot more.
+You just need a method of gridding the fabric to create the evenly spaced holes you find on the usual cross stitch fabrics.

-There are two different methods you can use explained below.
-For this project to create your tote bag, we will be using soluble canvas.
+There are two different methods you can use, explained below.
+For this project, where you will learn how to create your own tote bag, we will be using soluble canvas.

 How to use soluble canvas